 Welcome to my page!

-・The first paper on AFM nanomechanics has been downloaded 4200 times and cited 17 times in three years (from June 2020).
-Another paper which incorporated FEA has attracted 1000 views (from August 2022).
+・The first paper on AFM nanomechanics has been downloaded over 4200 times and cited over 15 times in three years (from June 2020).
+Another paper which incorporated FEA has attracted over 700 views (from August 2022).

 ・1 Apr.
 2023, assistant professor at Ando Laboratory, Tokyo Institute of Technology.

 ・28 Feb.
 2023, a new publication on ACS Appl.
 Mater.
 Interfaces (coauthor).